 Available capacity will be summarized across one or many projects based on:

-- Work days in a “work container” (Release/Iterations/Team Iteration)
+- Remaining work days in a “work container” (Release/Iterations/Team Iteration)

 - Weekly available hours by user